Doctor of Philosophy (PhD) in Geography and Environmental Engineering

 Browse an overview of the requirements for this PhD program in the JHU Academic Catalogue and explore all course offerings in the Whiting School Course Directory.

 For general admissions requirements, please visit the Graduate Admissions page.

 Vivien Thomas Scholars Initiative

 The Vivien Thomas Scholars Initiative (VTSI) is an endowed fellowship program at Johns Hopkins for PhD students in STEM fields.
 It provides full tuition, stipend, and benefits while also providing targeted mentoring, networking, community, and professional development opportunities.
 Students who have attended a historically Black college and university (HBCU) or other minority serving institution (MSI) for undergraduate study are eligible to apply.
-To be considered for the VTSI, all components of the individual PhD program application, including the VTSI supplemental components must be completed by December 1, 2022.
-The fee waiver deadline is November 15, 2022.
+To be considered for the VTSI, you will need to submit the individual PhD program application and VTSI supplementary materials.
+Check back in Summer 2023 to learn about application fee waivers and VTSI application deadlines.

 The following faculty may be willing to advise PhD students.
 If you identify a faculty member that you want to work with who is not on this list, we encourage you to ask them about their availability.